 The regulation defines the concept of sensitive data which is subject to specific conditions for its treatment, in particular, automated rights and decisions.
 An example of sensitive data will be the biometric data.
 Depending on the size and context of the data processing, it may be mandatory to appoint a Data Protection Officer.
 If it is not in the company’s interest to hire or appoint this new element, our Data Protection team can also be the solution.

 The regulation requires a documented record of all personal data processing activities.
 Organizations are required to demonstrate compliance with all requirements arising from the application of the Regulation.

 The Regulation requires the subcontractor to ensure that it holds all the authorizations of data controllers.
-Subcontracting contracts will have to be reviewed to include a vast set of information for the purpose of protecting information from data holders that is often handled by several entities without the respective owners having knowledge.
+Subcontracting contracts will have to be reviewed to include a vast set of information to protect information from data holders that are often handled by several entities without the respective owners knowing.